 Payroll compliance can be a headache if you’re not a specialist in this area.
 To comply with Government regulations, you must make accurate payments and deductions, provide employees with detailed payslips, file and pay all taxes on time, pay deductions such as pension payments to the right places and keep hold of records for a minimum of three years.

 Pension compliance can also be difficult to keep on top of.
 Under the Pensions Act 2008, you must put staff into a workplace pension scheme and contribute towards it.
-Auto-enrolment is an important thing to get right, as is re-enrolment.
-Check with the outsourced payroll provider whether they will handle all the administration of this for you.
+Pension auto-enrolment is an important thing to get right, as is pension re-enrolment.
+Check with the UK outsourced payroll provider whether they will handle all the administration of this for you.

 3. Ensure transparency